Seinfeld what's the deal meme

 Brief History Lesson

 We all know that the precursors to the Veterans of Foreign Wars of the United States were three different Veterans Service Organizations that had formed after the Spanish-American War.
-What is unclear to many, however, is why Post 1 is in Denver when VFW Day marks the founding of the Ohio group in September, 1899 and the Colorado group wasn't founded until December, 1899.
+What is unclear to many, however, is why VFW Post 1 is in Denver when VFW Day marks the founding of the Ohio group.

 Then, in 1913, Colorado invited Ohio and Pennsylvania to attend the encampment in Denver, and it was there that everyone agreed to join forces.
 Additionally, instead of limiting the new group to only those veterans who served with them, they opened up eligibility to future generations of veterans of foreign wars (hence the name change).

-Since any merger and acquisition requires negotiation and compromise, the first Commander-in-Chief was from the Colorado group and Denver having home court advantage, Denver was issues Post 1.
+Since any merger and acquisition requires negotiation and compromise, the first Commander-in-Chief was from the Colorado group, and Denver, having home court advantage, was issued Post 1.
 It has also been said that the Ohio group declined number 1 because they wanted to keep their existing number, which corresponded with the address of their Post.
 Pennsylvania quickly snapped up Post 2 (Philadelphia) and Post 3 (Altoona).

 Near Demise

-In fact, a special meeting was called to determine if the Post should voluntarily turn in their charter.
+In fact, a special meeting was called to determine if the Post should voluntarily turn in its charter.

-Upon receiving notice, three Desert Storm era members decided they could not, in good conscience, see the world's oldest VFW close for good.
-Instead, they became the leaders of Post 1 for the next 13-years.
-George Caulkins, a Marine Cobra pilot, helped sell the building and for 5-years worked to get the Post back on solid financial ground.
-Izzy Abbass took over for the next 5-years and grew the membership, primarily through his work with local student veterans organizations (University of Colorado - Denver, Metro State College, University of Denver, etc.).
-Then Michael Mitchel, as Commander, found VFW Post 1 its current home.
+Upon receiving notice of the special meeting, three Desert Storm era members decided they could not, in good conscience, see the world's oldest VFW close for good.
+Instead, they became the leaders of Post 1 for the next 13 years.
+George Caulkins, a Marine Cobra pilot, helped sell the building and, for 5 years, worked to get the Post back on solid financial ground.
+Izzy Abbass took over for the next 5 years and grew the membership, primarily through his work with local student veterans organizations (University of Colorado - Denver, Metro State College, University of Denver, etc.).
+Then, Michael Mitchel, as Commander, found VFW Post 1 its current home.

 Rebirth